saosebastiao/drv_frontend/README.md

 Any code that will be shared among the apps (config, api client, etc.) is in the `src/` directory alongside these apps.

 Within each app, I'd like to try to match the directory structure with the apps route structure.
-Since React Router V4 allows you to nest routers, if a route has subroutes, the `index.tsx` will be a router which dispatches to a subroute (with the default view in the `default/` directory.
+Since React Router V4 allows you to nest routers, if a route has subroutes, the `index.tsx` will be a router which dispatches to a subroute (with the default view in the `default/` directory).

 For example
 * `src/partier-app/profile/index.tsx` is a nested router that chooses between the edit view or the default view.